 You also can peel the apples if you prefer not to eat the skin.
 We actually like the skin and the added nutrition it gives!

-What kind of apples are best for baked apples?
+What are the best apples for baking?

 ANY apple will work for baked apples, but different apples have different tastes.